Safari Activities, East Africa

 Our drivers are all extremely knowledgeable and know exactly how to place their vehicles for photographers.
 Sandbags for stability are available in our vehicles, which also have charging facilities.

-If you’re not yet a professional but are keen on taking some great shots whilst on your safari, be sure to read this blog post on our 7 Steps to the Perfect Safari Photograph.
+If you’re a first-time photographer and keen on taking some great shots whilst on your safari, be sure to read the following blog post on our 7 Steps to the Perfect Safari Photograph.
+If you’re passionate about wildlife photography, have a look at our modified photography vehicle.

 Specialist birding guides can be arranged for serious twitchers.
 If you are new to birding, you’ll find that our guides’ enthusiasm and the incredible beauty of the birds will spark a new and lasting interest.
 We have this incredibly interesting and informative blog post on birding safaris with Asilia, you can read it here.